Carlisle: Ancient Carlisle

-What is known of the ancient history of Carlisle is derived mainly from archaeological evidence and the works of the Roman historian Tacitus.
-The earliest recorded inhabitants were the Carvetii tribe of Britons who made up the main population of ancient Cumbria and North Lancashire.
-According to Boethius and John of Fordun, Carlisle existed before the arrival of the Romans in Britain and was one of the strongest British towns at the time.
+The ancient history of Carlisle is derived mainly from archaeological evidence and the works of the Roman historian Tacitus.
+The earliest recorded inhabitants in the area were the Carvetii tribe of Britons who made up the main population of ancient Cumbria and North Lancashire.
+According to Boethius and John of Fordun, writing in the 8th and 9th centuries, Carlisle existed before the arrival of the Romans in Britain and was one of the strongest British towns at the time.
 In the time of the emperor Nero, it was said to have burned down.
 The Roman settlement was named Luguvalium, based on a native name that has been reconstructed as Brittonic *Luguwaljon, "[city] of Luguwalos", a masculine Celtic given name meaning "strength of Lugus".